Fear making Candy Apples no more with my easy Candy Apples recipe and how-to video including a bonus Halloween Special!

 Hi Bold Bakers!

-As part of 2014’s Halloween holiday celebration, Legendary producer/ Director Guillermo del Toro and YouTube partnered to provided a Haunted House set for YouTube creators to write, shoot and edit their scariest videos at the YouTube Spaces around the world.
+As part of 2014’s Halloween holiday celebration, Legendary producer/ Director Guillermo del Toro and YouTube partnered with us to provide a Haunted House set for YouTube creators to write, shoot and edit their scariest videos at the YouTube Spaces around the world.
 My husband Kevin (the producer of BBB) wrote a script and we were selected as one of just a few channels who were able to film their episodes on the set.

-The Haunted House was inspired by Guillermo’s new movie “Crimson Peak”.
+The Haunted House was inspired by Guillermo’s 2015 movie “Crimson Peak”.
 It was like being on a real movie set.
 An amazing experience I will never forget, and one of the most fun times I’ve ever had.
 The house included a Great Room from an old manor house lined with walls of books, a sinister staircase and Gothic windows that led out to a haunted garden; a room filled with exotic & occult artifacts from around the world; an abandoned Solarium cluttered with over-grown plants, birdcages and weathered tools; a claustrophobic attic with foreboding art, dusty mirrors and a hidden trap door.

 WARNING: This video involves some very scary acting.
 For that I apologize.
 I point the finger at my husband who thought I could act. 🙂